sambanova/ai-starter-kit/benchmarking/README.md

 _Note: Currently we have specific prompting support for Llama2, Llama3, Mistral, Deepseek, Solar, and Eeve.
 Other instruction models can work, but number of tokens may not be close to the ones specified._

 1. Open the file `run_custom_dataset.sh` and configure the following parameters:
   - **model-name**: Model name to be used.
-If it's a Bundle model, add "Bundle/" prefix to the name.
-Example: "Bundle/Meta-Llama-3-8B-Instruct"
+Bundle model, example: "Meta-Llama-3-8B-Instruct"
   - **llm-api**: API type to be chosen.
 If it's a SambaNova Cloud model, double check the right model name spelling because it's shorter than other SambaStudio model names.
   - **results-dir**: Path to the results directory. _Default_: "./data/results/llmperf"
   - **num-concurrent-requests**: Number of concurrent requests. _Default_: 1